-A team of researchers have discovered a new molecule with anti-cancer and anti-metastatic properties that targets the multiplication of cells and their mobility, possibly preventing the formation of metastases.
+A team of researchers has discovered a new molecule with anti-cancer and anti-metastatic properties that targets the multiplication of cells and their mobility, possibly preventing the formation of metastases.

 The appearance of resistant tumors considerably limits the efficacy of conventional chemotherapy treatments.
 In addition, the dissemination of metastases is the most frequent cause of death of patients suffering from cancer.
 It is for this reason that the researchers explored various therapeutic approaches, particularly the development of novel drugs that are active on resistant cancers and which prevent the formation of metastases.

-(1) The main teams involved in this work are: the Centre de Criblage pour Molécules Bio-Actives of the Institut iRTSV of CEA (CEA/CNRS/INSERM/Université Joseph Fourier, Grenoble), the Institut Albert Bonniot (INSERM/Université Joseph Fourier), the Laboratoire Conception, Synthèse et Vectorisation de Biomolécules (CNRS/Institut Curie), the Centre de Recherche en Oncologie Biologique et Oncopharmacologie (Inserm/Université de la Méditerrannée) in Marseilles, the Centre de Recherche en Cancérologie de Lyon (CNRS/Inserm/Université Claude Bernard-Lyon 1/Centre Anticancéreux Léon Bérard), the Laboratoire Bases Moléculaires et Structurales des Systèmes Infectieux (CNRS/Université Claude Bernard-Lyon 1).
+- The main teams involved in this work are: the Center de Criblage pour Molécules Bio-Actives of the Institut iRTSV of CEA (CEA/CNRS/INSERM/Université Joseph Fourier, Grenoble), the Institut Albert Bonniot (INSERM/Université Joseph Fourier), the Laboratoire Conception, Synthèse et Vectorisation de Biomolécules (CNRS/Institut Curie), the Center de Recherche en Oncologie Biologique et Oncopharmacologie (Inserm/Université de la Méditerrannée) in Marseilles, the Center de Recherche en Cancérologie de Lyon (CNRS/Inserm/Université Claude Bernard-Lyon 1/Center Anticancéreux Léon Bérard), the Laboratoire Bases Moléculaires et Structurales des Systèmes Infectieux (CNRS/Université Claude Bernard-Lyon 1).